Johns Hopkins–Navy football rivalry: Beginnings, 1882–83

-Cadet George Washington Street was identified as the first person ever to score a touchdown for the Naval Academy.
+Cadet George Washington Street was identified as the first person to score a touchdown for the Naval Academy.
 The Baltimore Sun stated that William Abrose O'Malley was the cadet who caught Street's blocked kick and scored the second touchdown.
 The Sun also covered, in detail, the uniforms the squads wore; Johns Hopkins sported black and light blue striped jerseys and caps, with white pants and blue socks.
 The Naval Academy wore maroon socks, caps, and belts, with white pants and jerseys.
 Both teams also nailed strips of leather to the bottom of their shoes to help deal with slipping.

 The Naval Academy challenged Johns Hopkins again the next year.
 By this time the Hopkins team had procured the approval of their school officials to participate in football and were playing under the name Johns Hopkins for the first time.
 The 1883 game, again played during the Academy's Thanksgiving Day athletic carnival, was a 2–0 victory for Johns Hopkins.
 Hopkins won the game on two single-point safeties, both of which were intentionally made by Navy to prevent Johns Hopkins from gaining possession on the edge of the endzone.
 Writer Morris Allison Bealle summed up the game as a "backed up" victory for Hopkins, due to its manner of scoring.